kwaldenphd/football-exhibits/README.md

 **Step #3: Write the game annotations.**

-In the context of football game programs, your annotation can cover....
+In the context of individual games, your annotation can cover....
 - When and where the game took place.
 - Result of the game (and mention of any events of note around the game)
 - Brief description of what's on the program cover